tsabin2023/CNE350FinalProject/README.md

 '''
 pwd
 '''

 Here is an example of where I ran pwd and its output.
 ```
 sabin@raspberrypi:~/CNE350FinalProject $ pwd
 /home/sabin/CNE350FinalProject
 ```

 The second line of your actual terminal output is your absolute path, so copy and paste it into a txt file editor, e.g. notepad.

 To add it as a cronjob.
 ```
 crontab -e
 ```

-In the folder on the bottom line you will need to ad 5 * then your absolute path with to the BASH file, eg.
+In the folder on the bottom line you will need to add 5 * then your absolute path with to the BASH file, eg.
 ```
 * * * * * /home/sabin/CNE350FinalProject/CNE350FinalBASH.sh
 ```

 See example below of where to place your version of the code above into your cronjob file.
 ```
 # Edit this file to introduce tasks to be run by cron.